bizhishui/bizhishui.github.io/_posts/2017-02-22-Linux-Basics.md

     #To set directories to 755 but files to 644 WITHOUT find
     chmod -R u+rwX,go+rX,go-w /path  #The important thing to note here is that uppercase X acts differently to lowercase x.

-    #exfat support most OS and no 4G restriction per file
+    #exfat supports most OS and has no 4G restriction per file
     sudo mkfs.exfat -n LABEL /dev/sdXn  # formating an external driver /dev/sdXn to exFAT with label name LABEL
 ```